OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 By default the promoted names columns of both inputs and outputs are shown, but in the example above, the absolute input names are shown and the promoted input names are hidden.
-The user can choose to show or hide any of the table columns by clicking on the toggle buttons at the bottom of the table.

-Unconnected inputs can easily be identified by filtering either
+Unconnected inputs can easily be identified by typing 'NO CONNECTION' or 'NO ', into the filter field of either the absolute or promoted output column.
+Unconnected outputs can be shown similarly by typing 'NO CONNECTION' or 'NO ' into the filter field of either the absolute or promoted input column.

+When showing promoted output and promoted input columns, if the promoted output name equals the promoted input name, that means the the connection is an implicit connection.
+Otherwise the connection is explicit, meaning somewhere in the model there is an explicit call to `connect` that producted the connection.

+In OpenMDAO, multiple inputs can be promoted to the same name, and by sorting the promoted inputs column, all such inputs will be grouped together.
+This can make it much easier to spot either missing or unwanted implicit connections.

 .. _om-command-tree: